qzhuae/MarkdownNotes/HUMA1000B.md

 Whether a policy is good or not?
 E.g. Curriculum reform. what is plan, what is going on, what is conclusion, and what we have to do.

 Utilitarianism: the consequence is good, then you do it.
 A subset of consequentialism.
 If one day, student found that CCC is bad. then by all means you have to do curriculum reform.
-We do not need to care about what is the actiona
+We do not need to care about what is the action and means you take.

+### What is the shared unit of utility?

+Bentham tries to capture the idea from hedonist?
+Agreeable among human being regardless of the social background.
+Just like Edison Scandal.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzQ4MDQ1MjYsMTI2Mzc3MzAyMSwtNz
-A4MzkxNDgwLC0xMDY4ODYzMTQ1LDIxMDM5MjQ4NjEsLTIwNjg1
-MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3MTg0MjksMTQ1NzIwMT
-U3OCwxMTA3ODM5MzQyXX0=
+eyJoaXN0b3J5IjpbLTQ0NTg2NjcxMiwxMjYzNzczMDIxLC03MD
+gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
+NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
+c4LDExMDc4MzkzNDJdfQ==
 -->